R0nan-F1lms/R0nan-F1lms/README.md

-- 👋 Hi, I’m @Ronan Films
+- 👋 Hi, im Ronan.
-- 👀 I am A front and back end developer, general developer, and I am Content Creator on YouTube
+- Studnying Bachelors in cyber security
-- 🌱 I am learning Javascript, Discord.js, html, css, php and a dimploma in music theory
+- Cert 4 in Advanced Programming and Screen and media
-- 📫 You can reach me on my discord Ronan Films#0001 or my website ronanfilms.com
+- Diploma in Advanced Programming and Music Theory